 6. Rice Terraces Of Bali: Jatiluwih

-Enjoy nature at the Jatiluwih rice terraces that are located in the namesake upland village in west Bali.
+Enjoy nature at the Jatiluwih rice terraces that are located in the namesake upland village in West Bali.
 These Balinese sculptured rice terraces comprise over 600 hectares of rice fields that follow the flowing topography of the Batukaru mountain range and offer some of the most dramatic and exotic landscapes in Bali.
 Once a UNESCO Cultural Heritage Site candidate, the Jatiluwih rice terraces are maintained by a traditional water management cooperative known as subak, which dates back to the 9th century.
-Sitting under the gaze of Bratan (a nearby volcano), the terraces offer tourists a chance to enjoy nature, and can be a soothing retreat away from the crowds of the island’s southern beach resort areas.
+Furthermore, sitting under the gaze of Bratan (a nearby volcano), the terraces offer tourists a chance to enjoy nature and can be a soothing retreat away from the crowds of the island’s southern beach resort areas.

 7. One Of The Sad Kahyangan: Uluwatu Temple

 Also known as Pura Luhur Uluwatu, Uluwatu Temple is a Balinese Hindu sea temple which is located in Uluwatu in South Kuta, Badung.
 Built on the tip of a rock, this temple is one of the nine main directional Hindu temples in Bali.
 It is perched on top of a steep cliff approximately 70 metres above the waves and was founded in the 11th century.
 Due to its magnificent location, this unique piece of architecture is well known for its splendid sunset backdrops, as dramatic as that at Tanah Lot Temple.
 While visiting this tourist place in Bali, you can take some memorable pictures during the golden sunset hours as the higher altitude of the temple provides broader seascapes.
 Also, don’t miss the statues of Ganesha that flank the entrance to the temple complex, and the traditional dance drama performances which take place every evening at sunset.